Your Educentric Team

 Kongsouly Jones

-Kongsouly Jones is a former educator turned consultant, committed to empowering schools and transforming teaching and learning experiences.
-With a rich and diverse background in education, Ms. Jones has served as a classroom teacher, instructional facilitator, assistant principal, principal, instructional leadership director, and assistant superintendent at Memphis-Shelby County Schools.
-As principal of Whitney Elementary School, she led the school through significant academic challenges, ultimately improving its standing with the Tennessee Department of Education.
-At Peabody Elementary, her leadership not only drove academic excellence but also fostered strong community partnerships, resulting in increased enrollment.
-In 2013, Ms. Jones expanded her influence as an Instructional Leadership Director, providing strategic coaching and support to principals across the district.
-Her exceptional leadership earned her a promotion to Assistant Superintendent in 2019, where she championed a culture of high expectations and collaborated to enhance instructional practices and student achievement.
-Most recently, her work with a struggling school led to remarkable improvements, doubling its achievement rate and earning a Level 5 growth status from the Tennessee Department of Education.
+Kongsouly Jones is a former educator and administrator turned consultant, with experience as classroom teacher, assistant principal, principal, instructional leadership director, and assistant superintendent at Memphis-Shelby County Schools.
+As principal of Whitney Elementary, she led significant academic improvement recognized by the Tennessee Department of Education.
+At Peabody Elementary, her leadership drove academic excellence and increased enrollment through strong community partnerships.
+As assistant superintendent, she championed high expectations and enhanced instructional practices district-wide.
+Her most recent school improvement work resulted in a school doubling its achievement rate and earning Level 5 growth status from the Tennessee Department of Education.
+Kongsouly serves Educentric as a Navigator, with deep expertise in turnaround leadership and instructional coaching.

 Navigator